-The assets involved in the cryptocurrency trading are decentralised while those involved in Forex are centralised and regulated by various central banks.
+The assets involved in the cryptocurrency trading are decentralized while those involved in Forex are centralized and regulated by various central banks.
 Therefore you will find that some factors like market inflation which affect prices in Forex trading are not much of a factor when it comes to cryptocurrency trading since the inflation of the crypto coins usually is decreased using a particular algorithm when the supply increases.

 The factors that drive the price changes are completely different.
 Cryptocurrencies being digital currencies are more volatile than the fiat currencies involved in the forex trading.
 The value of a cryptocurrency can change just because of something wired happening to its algorithm while the value of the fiat currencies is attached to the economies of the countries that they represent.

 The demand of the assets involved in Forex trading is higher than that of cryptocurrencies simply because central banks regulate the fiat currencies involved in Forex trading are usually the ones used in their respective regions or countries making it a necessity to people for them to purchase goods and also pay for services.
 For the cryptocurrencies, it is generally accepted that people can live without them.